 Keeping the agile team small at the initial stages is one of the proven methods to better management of an offshore agile development team.
-Give the pre-requisite time for better structuring of the work and better relationship.
-To quote an example, Hotwire opted to offshore agile development but then the approach was a success partly because for the 1st year and a half, Luxoft, their IT provider were associated with them only in terms of basic testing and simple automation.
-The small team ensures less team interdependencies.
+Give the prerequisite time for better structuring of the work and better relationship.
+To quote an example, Hotwire opted to offshore agile development but then the approach was a success partly because for the 1st year and a half, Luxoft, their IT outsourcing service provider, was associated with them only in terms of basic testing and simple automation.
+The small team ensures less team inter-dependencies.
 It is necessary to skim through the first few iterations and let the customer-provider relationship build.
 Effective time-boxing work can also be a smart decision

 Benefits of a hybrid model: